-Some pan death-penalty trial in state that ended punishment
+Death-penalty trial panned in state that ended punishment

 He said he opposes the death penalty on the grounds it’s impossible to ensure innocent people will never be put to death.

-In notifying the court last year of the decision to seek the death penalty, the Justice Department cited evidence that Christensen tortured Yingying Zhang after taking advantage of the 26-year-old woman’s small size and lack of fluent English-speaking skills to lure her into his car as she headed to sign an apartment lease off campus.
+In notifying the court last year of the decision to seek the death penalty, the Justice Department cited evidence that Christensen, now 29, tortured Yingying Zhang after taking advantage of the 26-year-old woman’s small size and lack of fluent English-speaking skills to lure her into his car as she headed to sign an apartment lease off campus.
 Her body was never found.

 Her disappearance in June 2017 in Urbana and the arrest weeks later of Christensen, who studied physics, shocked Chinese students nationwide.
 U of I, based in Champaign, has one of the largest populations of Chinese students in the country, with over 5,000 enrolled.